malvikakamble13-bit/malvikakamble13-bit/README.md

 ### 🚀 About Me
 - 🎓 IT student diving into **Web Development**
-- 🔭 Currently learning: HTML, CSS, JavaScript (and leveling up to React)
+- 🔭 Currently learning: AI/ML, JavaScript (and leveling up to React)
 - 💬 Ask me about: beginner web dev, debugging, or how I'm learning to code